Offych/emberSR/README.md

         ember generate component componentName --with-component-class (ember g component map -gc) importing data from environment.js file
     Working with map component to usage with Map image API, then add Map component with its attributes in rental template
-14. Create route with @model to use it in component by @model directive, accessing properties from the  model:
+14. Create route with @model to use it in component by @model directive {{@model}}, accessing properties from the  model:
     {{@model.property}}
+15. Adding mock data in JSON format, fetch and return it in the model and render with {{#each}} loop in template